eclipse-cognicrypt/CogniCrypt/README.md

 ## Installation

-To set up CogniCrypt in your own Eclipse, please install it from the [**Update Site**](http://download.eclipse.org/cognicrypt/).If it is your first time using CogniCrypt, we recommend you to check out the [**tutorial**](https://github.com/CROSSINGTUD/CogniCrypt/wiki/Tutorial) in this project's wiki.
+To set up CogniCrypt in your own Eclipse, please install it from the [**Update Site**](http://download.eclipse.org/cognicrypt/).
+If it is your first time using CogniCrypt, we recommend you to check out the [**tutorial**](https://github.com/CROSSINGTUD/CogniCrypt/wiki/Tutorial) in this project's wiki.

 ## Contribution